acturtle/cashflower/docs/mortgage.rst

 ========

 A real estate mortgage is a loan from the bank to the customer that must be used to purchase real estate.
-The amount borrowed is typically quite large and the term is quite long (usually between 15 and 30 years).
+The amount borrowed is typically large and the term is long (usually between 15 and 30 years).
 The payment frequency of real estate mortgages is almost always on a monthly basis.

 Let's define: